 Rillettes of Duck with Confit of Cranberries

-This recipe is taken from Delia Smith’s Winter Collection.
-Serves 6 as a starter
+This recipe is from Delia's Winter Collection.
+Serves 6 as a starter.
+Scroll down to Ask Lindsey to see questions she has answered on this recipe

 To make the confit, place the cranberries in a saucepan with the rest of the ingredients.
 Bring the mixture up to a very gentle simmer, give it all a good stir and let it barely simmer without a lid for about an hour, stirring from time to time.
 What you end up with is a concentrated mass of glazed cranberries which tastes absolutely wonderful.
 Remove it from the heat, leave to cool then spoon it into a serving bowl and cover until needed.